Gaurang-1402/Carr-E-2/README.md

 ```

 Ensure basic setup is rerun.
-Open a new terminal and run
+Now to run Gazebo, open a new terminal and run

 ```